ni/nimi-python/docs/nidcpower/class.rst

         .. note:: This property is not supported by all devices.
 Refer to Supported Properties by Device topic.

-        .. tip:: This property can be set/get to specific channels within your :py:class:`nidcpower.Session` object.
+        .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.
             Use Python index notation on the repeated capabilities container channels to specify a subset.

             Example: :py:attr:`my_session.channels[ ... ].active_advanced_sequence`